5 tips on how to be a better team leader

-Managing and resolving conflicts is important, as hiding problems under the “rug” actually exacerbates them and intensifies the negative atmosphere in the office, which ultimately is counter-productive.
+Managing and resolving conflicts is important.
+On the contrary, hiding problems under the “rug” actually exacerbates them.
+As a result, the atmosphere in the office turns dark, which ultimately is counter-productive.

-Again here, basic psychology knowledge is important in order for you to spot those incompatibilities and even prevent them from creating a problem altogether.
-Several team management skills training courses provide useful advice on that subject, so you might want to check that online and see how you can better yourself in that regard.
+Again here, basic psychology knowledge is essential.
+It will help you spot those incompatibilities and even prevent them from creating a problem altogether.
+There are several team management skills training courses that provide useful advice on that subject.
+So, you might want to check that online and see how you can better yourself in that regard.

 Executive management skills are important for company growth!

 In this article, we discussed team leader and people management key skills you will need in order to cultivate a creative environment among your employees.
 Next week, we plan on diving further into the workings of teams and how to make the most of yours as a leader!